How to Use Sweet Defeat

 Dissolve on your tongue.

 Sweet Defeat is not a pill!
 Let the lozenge dissolve like a mint, moving it around your mouth (don’t chew it).
-Your cravings will be gone and your taste for sugar will be blocked for up to an hour.
+If you’re wondering, “how long does Sweet Defeat last?” we can assure you that your cravings will be gone and your taste for sugar will be blocked for up to an hour.

 For best results, use a Sweet Defeat after breakfast, lunch, and dinner, so you don’t crave dessert.
 Keep a food diary to see when your cravings are the worst: do you want to have a soda in the late morning?
 Do you look for a snack in the mid-afternoon?
 Is your biggest weakness eating at night in front of the TV?
 Be prepared and use a Sweet Defeat when you know you’re about to get in the danger zone.
 You can also use Sweet Defeat to let yourself have an indulgence without going overboard.
 Eat a small cookie, then use a Sweet Defeat so that you don’t have three more.
 Or use a Sweet Defeat after a glass of wine, so you don’t pour another.